MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ### What's new

 Users with Meta Quest devices enrolled in Horizon Managed Services (previously known as Quest for Business) can now sign in to Mesh while adhering to device-level Conditional Access policies.
 This allows users to securely authenticate into the Mesh application on Quest within Mobile Device Management (MDM) environments.
-Please note that Mesh does not currently support Mobile Application Management (MAM).
+Note that Mesh does not currently support Mobile Application Management (MAM).

 ## Version 5.2504.XX